Multinomial Link Models: Introduction

 \section{Introduction}

 We consider experiments or observational studies with categorical responses, which naturally arise in many different scientific disciplines \citep{agresti2018introduction}.
-When the response is binary, generalized linear models have been commonly used \citep{pmcc1989, dobson2018} to analyze the data.
-When responses have three or more categories, multinomial logistic models have been widely used in the literature \citep{pmcc1995, atkinson1999, bu2020}, which cover four kinds of logit models, baseline-category, cumulative, adjacent-categories, and continuation-ratio logit models.
+When responses are binary, generalized linear models have been commonly used \citep{pmcc1989, dobson2018} to analyze the data.
+When responses have three or more categories, multinomial logistic models have been widely used in the literature \citep{pmcc1995, atkinson1999, bu2020}, which cover four kinds of logit models, namely baseline-category, cumulative, adjacent-categories, and continuation-ratio logit models.

 Following the notations of \cite{bu2020}, there are $d$ covariates and $m\geq 2$ distinct covariate settings ${\mathbf x}_i = (x_{i1}, \ldots, x_{id})^T$, $i=1, \ldots, m$.
 At the $i$th setting, $n_i>0$ categorical responses are collected i.i.d.~from a discrete distribution with $J$ categories, which are summarized into a multinomial response ${\mathbf Y}_i=(Y_{i1},\cdots,Y_{iJ})^T \sim {\rm Multinomial}(n_i; \pi_{i1},\cdots,\pi_{iJ})$, where $\pi_{ij}$ is the probability that the response falls into the $j$th category at the $i$th setting.
 Throughout this paper, we assume $\pi_{ij} \in (0,1)$ for all $i=1, \ldots, m$ and $j=1, \ldots, J$.
 The four logit models with partial proportional odds (ppo, see \cite{lall2002, bu2020}) can be written as follows: